okonski/TeamMate/README.md

 ## Installation

 TeamMate is deployed just like every other Rails 3 app:
-1. Clone this repository.
+- Clone this repository.
-2. Run bundler to install all dependecies:
+- Run bundler to install all dependecies:

     bundle install
-3. Edit databases.yml to match your database settings.
+- Edit databases.yml to match your database settings.
-4. Setup and migrate databases using rake:
+- Setup and migrate databases using rake:

     rake db:setup
     rake db:migrate
-5. Start server
+- Start the server

     rails s